driemworks/iris-ui/README.md

 # Iris UI

 This is an interface for interacting a with an [Iris](https://iridium-labs.github.io) node.
-The purpose of this user interface is to demonstrate integration with the Iris blockchain.

 ## Setup